That Time Led Zeppelin Reunited at Atlantic’s 40th Anniversary Concert

 Running nearly 13 hours in length and assembling an amazing lineup of performers that ran the gamut from classic R&B and soul acts like the Coasters, LaVern Baker, and Ben E. King to the contemporary rock bands that defined the label’s ’70s and ’80s success (including Yes, Genesis and Crosby, Stills & Nash).
 And while the organizers’ decision to forgo an all-star jam at the end seems like a missed opportunity, they came up with a pretty solid substitute in the briefly reunited Led Zeppelin.

-As for Led Zeppelin, they’d quickly return to hibernation following the show, and though Robert Plant and Jimmy Page reunited for a series of concerts and a pair of LPs during the ’90s, they wouldn’t share a stage with John Paul Jones again until 2007, when they reunited at London’s O2 Arena to deliver their first full-length set in nearly 30 years as a tribute to the recently deceased Ahmet Ertegun — founder and president of Atlantic Records.
+As for Led Zeppelin, they’d quickly return to hibernation following the show.
+Robert Plant and Jimmy Page reunited for a series of concerts and a pair of LPs during the ’90s, but they wouldn’t share a stage with John Paul Jones again until 2007.
+The threesome reunited, along with Jason Bonham, at London’s O2 Arena to deliver their first full-length set in nearly 30 years as a tribute to the recently deceased Ahmet Ertegun — founder and president of Atlantic Records.

 You Think You Know Led Zeppelin?